ypid/seafile-wiki/Deploy-Seafile-with-apache.md

 The picture at the end of this document may help you understand seafile server better: https://github.com/haiwen/seafile/wiki/Seafile-server-components-overview

+There are two components in Seafile server, Seahub and HttpServer.
+HttpServer only servers for raw file uploading/downloading, it listens on 8082.
+Seahub that serving all the other pages, is still listen on 8000.
+But under https, Seahub should listen as in fastcgi mode on 8000 (run as ./seahub.sh start-fastcgi).
+And as in fastcgi mode, when you visit  http://domain:8000 directly, it should return an error page.

 When a user visit https://domain.com/home/my/, Apache receives this request and sends it to Seahub via fastcgi.
 This is controlled by the following config items:

     #